fosslight/hub-guide-en/learn/2_fosslight_report.md

     <tr>
       <td style="padding: 12px;">License</td>
       <td style="padding: 12px;">
-        • If multiple licenses apply to a single Open Source, separate them with commas (",").<br>
+        • If multiple Licenses apply to a single Open Source, separate them with commas (",").<br>
         • If no Open Source was used, fill in "LGE Proprietary License", or "Other Proprietary License" if developed by a third party.
       </td>
     </tr>